nodejs/node/doc/api/process.md

 * Flags may omit leading single (`-`) or double (`--`) dashes; e.g.,
   `inspect-brk` for `--inspect-brk`, or `r` for `-r`.
-* Flags passed through to V8 (as listed in `--v8-options`) may replace one or more _non-leading_ dashes for an underscore, or vice-versa;
+* Flags passed through to V8 (as listed in `--v8-options`) may replace one or more _non-leading_ dashes for an underscore, or vice versa;
   e.g., `--perf_basic_prof`, `--perf-basic-prof`, `--perf_basic-prof`,
   etc.
 * Flags may contain one or more equals (`=`) characters; all